FAQs

 Yes, you can always go from a lighter color to a darker color when dyeing carpet.

 Unfortunately, there are limits to what carpet dyeing can do.
 If there is already dark dye in the carpet, it is impossible to make the carpet a lighter color.
-The dark dye will continue to overpower the lighter color.
+Adding more dye to a dark carpet will only make it darker.

 What colors can I change my carpet to?